juledwar/db-testtools/README.rst

 Help needed!
 ------------
-This fixture suite is currently not tested itself and would benefit from anyone willing to contribute some unit tests.However, iIt has been in use daily on a large project at Cisco for the last 2 years, and is very stable.
+This fixture suite is currently not tested itself and would benefit from anyone willing to contribute some unit tests.
+However, it has been in use daily on a large project at Cisco for the last 2 years, and is very stable.